gardenio-dev/urban-sdk-homework/README.md

 but I'm also attempting to address issues like maintainable project structure.

 > [!WARNING]
-> This project was created to demonstrate the my understanding of application
+> This project was created to demonstrate my understanding of application
 > development in general, and geospatial applications in particular, using
 > tools like FastAPI and PostGIS.
 The repository will be removed in the
 > near future.